Vacancy Information

 Other tasks such as transportation of exhibits, cleaning of key facilities and equipment to a forensic standard and organising repair of technical equipment will all form part of this diverse and constantly evolving role.

-- You will play a key role in ensuring the day to day running of our Forensic Services across Surrey and Sussex.
+You will play a key role in ensuring the day to day running of our Forensic Services across Surrey and Sussex, able to work independently, be proactive and demonstrate flexibility as the role evolves and demand changes.

 Key Responsibilities: